Orthodontics

 Open Bite and Crossbite Conditions

-An open bite occurs when upper and lower teeth do not meet when the mouth is closed, causing chewing difficulties.
-A crossbite is when upper teeth sit behind lower teeth.
-Both often develop from jaw growth problems.
-Surgery on teeth straighten may be required in moderate to severe cases to reposition the jaw correctly, allowing dental correction to achieve a stable, functional bite that orthodontic treatment alone cannot reliably produce.
+An open bite occurs when upper and lower teeth do not meet when closed.
+A crossbite happens when upper teeth sit behind lower teeth.
+Both conditions often develop from abnormal jaw growth.

 Jaw Size Discrepancies